 There is something you need to know about the reasons fathers lose custody.
 When you and your ex-spouse appear in court to determine custody, the judge may award either joint or sole legal custody, as well as joint or sole physical custody.
 Parenting time (i.e., visitation) could be split evenly or given primarily to either you or your ex-spouse.

-If you lose custody of your child, this means you may lose both joint legal and/or physical custody.
-Additionally, your visitation time could be limited or supervised.
-There are many causes for parents to lose custody.
-This article covers ten of the most common reasons a father could lose custody of his children.
+If you lose custody of your child, you may lose legal and/or physical custody as well.
+Additionally, your visitation may be restricted or monitored.
+There are a variety of reasons why parents lose custody of their children.
+This article discusses ten of the most frequent causes for a father to lose custody of his children.

-As a father, there are several reasons you could lose custody of your child.
-These reasons center around the wellbeing of your child.
+As a father, there are several things that affect the reasons fathers lose custody of their children.
+These reasons center around the well-being of your child.
 In other words, if a parent is neglecting to work in a child’s best interest or harming the child’s welfare physically, emotionally, or mentally, these could be grounds for loss of custody.

 The most prevalent reasons fathers lose custody are listed below, accompanied by important information you should know if you intend to win – and keep – custody of your children.

 (Check out for how to prepare for a custody hearing properly here)

 The first and uppermost thing in the checklist of reasons fathers lose custody.
 Abuse of a child in any form is the leading cause of fathers losing custody of their children.
 Scars, wounds, burns, bruises, fractured bones, head injuries, and other injuries may result from physical abuse.
 There is a clear distinction between corporal punishment and child abuse, which is sometimes disguised as a discipline.